temporalio/reference-app-orders-go/docs/product-requirements.md

 ## Vision
-The Order Management System (OMS) is a mission-critical system for processing product orders.
+An Order Management System (OMS) is a mission-critical system for processing product orders.

 Reliability is essential, since failure to process individual orders